 To keep our community safe, only children enrolled at Friends Center and essential personnel are permitted to enter Friends Center’s buildings.
 No delivery people, parents, visitors, board members or any other nonessential staff are allowed in the facilities at any time.

 To maintain and protect health, all staff and children are screened at the beginning of each day, including a temperature check.
-Screenings for children are conducted at a designated screening station (one for Infants/ Toddlers and for Preschoolers.) and include a series of questions for the adult caregiver and temperature screenings for each child.
+Screenings for children are conducted at a designated screening station and include a series of questions for the adult caregiver and temperature screenings for each child.

 The drop-off procedure is conducted entirely outside, in a tented area, and includes a health screening, sign-in, disinfection of lunch box and shoe cleaning.
 Drop-off and pick-up times have been staggered to avoid congestion and confusion.
 One adult is responsible for drop-off and pick-up each day, and must wear a mask at all times while on the Friends Center grounds.